Modern Go idioms

 9

-10# FAIL. -count is a testing flag that sets number of times to run each test.
+10# FAIL: -count is a testing flag that sets the number of times to run each test.

 11go test -run TestCount -count=1 -v -count=1

-The "-args" is a flag for the "go test" command.
-If we compile the test binary and run it manually, then "-args" doesn't apply.
+-args is a flag for the go test command.
+If you compile the test binary and run it manually, -args doesn't apply.

 1go test -c -o hellotest